The Idea

 We will use the repo shady/compose

-We will use Syncs to setup this.
-There are 3 parts that cannot be automated:
+We will use Syncs to setup everything else.
+Well almost; there are 3 parts that cannot be automated:

 2. Configuring Webhooks